 In 2013 Emma directed her first short film funded by the Arts Council of Wales, entitled Out of the Darkness, collaborating with choreographer, Rachel Catherall and composer, Julian Marshall.

-Emma has just returned from New Zealand where she has been working as an Assessor and Workshop Leader for the 2017 Shakespeare Festival on behalf of The Shakespeare Globe Centre.
+Emma was an Assessor for the 2017 Shakespeare Festival on behalf of The Shakespeare Globe Centre in New Zealand.

 Emma Lucia is represented by Stella Richards Management